 2020 is a year when each of us are required to maintain a physical distance from one another due to the national pandemic, but we have never needed to come together to make a difference more… especially for the vulnerable young people who are entrusted to congregate care.

 Congregate care is a term that refers to group homes, residential treatment facilities, psychiatric institutions and emergency shelters.
 Research indicates that children and teens should be placed in the least restrictive, most family-like settings possible.

-- Sadly, due to the opioid epidemic, overwhelmed child welfare agencies, and not having enough foster parents for teenagers, 12% of Ohio foster youth experienced congregate care in 2019.
+- Sadly, due to the opioid epidemic, overwhelmed child welfare agencies, and not having enough foster parents for teenagers, 12% of Ohio foster youth overall experienced congregate care in 2019.
 That percentage is disproportionately higher when it comes to teenagers and transition-age foster youth, as illustrated by the diagram above.

 - The impact of COVID-19 has made it even more difficult to maintain a sufficient number of foster homes, especially for teenagers.

-The #1 issue that Ohio foster care youth expressed last year was normalcy and safety concerns, especially for young people entrusted to congregate care.
+The #1 issue that Ohio foster care youth expressed in 2019 was normalcy and safety concerns, especially for young people entrusted to congregate care.
 Here is a link to some direct quotes from youth.
 This was a major topic of concern during the January 2020 OHIO YAB statewide meeting as well.

 In 2019, Ohio foster care youth and alumni met with the Ohio Department of Medicaid and the Ohio Department of Health to share safety concerns that had been reported to us regarding a certain facility.
 It is important to note that those concerns have been echoed and evidenced by a series of articles (links below).